 Now you need to upload TinyMCE into a directory in your plugin.
 We strongly encourage you to use composer to manage third-party dependencies, since it is so much easier to upgrade and maintain that way:

+'''

-.. code-block:: sh
+.. code:: shell

+'''

 composer require bower-asset/tinymce